intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 ## Grease

-"Grease" {{?GREASE=RFC8701}} identifies lack of use as an issue (protocol mechanisms "rusting" shut) and proposes reserving values for extensions that have no semantic value attached.
+"Grease", originally defined for TLS {{?GREASE=RFC8701}}, identifies lack of use as an issue (protocol mechanisms "rusting" shut) and proposes reserving values for extensions that have no semantic value attached.

 The design in {{?GREASE}} is aimed at the style of negotiation most used in TLS, where the client offers a set of options and the server chooses the one that it